Khalil-Alhadidi/ExamSubmissionSystem/README.md

 ## 🚀 How to Run & Use the Application
 Prerequisites

-	-.NET 9 SDK
+	 .NET 9 SDK

-	-Docker Desktop (with Docker Compose)
+	 Docker Desktop (with Docker Compose)

-	-(Optional) curl or Postman for API testing
+	 You can use SwaggerUi for testing, (Optional) curl or Postman or Insomnia

 1- Clone the Repo